alexsedeke/nodenvconfig/readme.md

 Is a string using as delimiter for object structure.

 **configDir**
 Is a path for konphyg to the configuration files.

+**configDomain**
+Is a domain for konphyg to read only specified domain(filename) of the configuration files.